Hard Kaur

-Taran Kaur Dhillon (born 29 July 1979), known by her stage name Hard Kaur, is an Indian rapper and hip hop singer; as well as playback singer and actress in the Bollywood industry.
+Taran Kaur Dhillon (born 29 July 1979), known by her stage name Hard Kaur, is a British-Indian rapper and hip hop singer as well as playback singer and actress in the Bollywood industry.

 Early life

 Hard Kaur was born in Kanpur, Uttar Pradesh, India on 29 July 1979 as Taran Kaur Dhillon into a Punjabi Jatt Sikh family of the Dhillon clan.
 She was raised in Kanpur, where her mother ran a small beauty parlour in the house.
-When she was young, her father was killed and her mother’s beauty parlour was burnt down by anti-Sikh rioters.
+Her father was killed by a mob during 1984 anti-Sikh violence.
 Her paternal grandparents asked her mother to leave their house and wanted to keep her brother with them.
 Subsequently she, her brother and her mother moved to Hoshiarpur, Punjab, India to her maternal grandparents house, where they stayed for the next couple of years.

 In 1991, her mother remarried a British citizen and her family moved to Birmingham, England, where her mother started working and studying to eventually open a beauty salon, in Smethwick.
 Meanwhile, Hard Kaur did her schooling as an Indian immigrant in the UK.
 After developing interest in hip-hop she started her music career as a rapper.

 Career

 She recorded the song "Ek Glassy" and was top for the UK then in 2007 rapped for Sriram Raghavan's movie Johnny Gaddaars song "Paisa Phek (Move Your Body)."
 Since then she has sung in movies like Ugly Aur Pagli ("Talli"), Singh Is Kinng, Kismat Konnection, Bachna Ae Haseeno, Ram Gopal Varma Ki Aag, Ajab Prem Ki Ghazab Kahani, and Prince.

 Kaur performed at Live Earth India, 2008.

 Her first solo album Supawoman was released in 2007.BBC Review: "Britain's premier female Asian rapper finally releases her debut album..."
 BBC, 17 January 2008.

 In 2008, Hard Kaur was nominated for two awards at the UK Asian Music Awards: "Best Urban Act" and "Best Female Act".
 She won "Best Female Act".

 In October 2012, Hard Kaur released her second music album titled Party Loud All Year: P.L.A.Y.
 The album, produced in collaboration with Sony music, featured ten songs, all of which were written and composed by her.
 The most successful song of the album was Mujhe Peeney do.

 In 2013, she collaborated with composer Ram Sampath and Rajasthani folk singer Bhanvari Devi for Coke Studio India.
 In the song Katey or Kathe – Bhanvari Devi's part is a Rajasthani folk song which is dedicated to Lord Krishna (Saanwariyo) and Rap by Hard Kaur – written by herself in which she express her personal life journey.
 At the time of elections, she composed a song "Karle Tu Voting" to spread awareness about voting.
 Hard Kaur composed a song for FIFA World Cup named "Goal Mar Goal Mar".
 The song aptly describes fan frenzy and is sung in Hindi, Punjabi, Bengali & South language (?) too.
 She has also written the lyrics for the song.
+She also collaborated with the American hip hop group D12 in the same year on the track "Desi Dance".